Italy - Factors to watch on March 6

 Committees expected to meet ahead of board forecast on March 11 on FY results.

-The bank has called an extraordinary shareholders' meeting for March 11, Il Messaggero reports.

 Board meetings on FY results: ASTM, AZIMUT (preliminary FY results on Jan.
 28), BREMBO (0800 GMT), DATALOGIC, DIASORIN, GEOX press release and conference call at 1630 GMT, ITALCEMENTI (preliminary FY results on Feb.
-6), RECORDATI, SIAS-SOCIETA INIZIATIVE AUTOSTRADALI E SERVIZI, TELECOM ITALIA, VALSOIA.
+6), RECORDATI, SIAS-SOCIETA INIZIATIVE AUTOSTRADALI E SERVIZI, TELECOM ITALIA, VALSOIA, YOOX (preliminary FY results on Feb.
+3) followed by conference call.

 For Italian market data and news, click on codes in brackets: